-Why it’s awesome: Despite being one of Italy’s most modern cities, Milan is also one of Europe’s most historic cities.
+Why it’s awesome: Despite being one of Italy’s most modern cities, Milan is also one of Europe’s most historic and expensive cities.
 It manages to retain an air of history and yields many treasures from times gone by; visitors just need to scratch beneath the modern and cosmopolitan surface.
 Milan is also a global fashion centre, famous for luxury designers, exciting fashion events, and amazing high-class shopping.
 The city is lively and energetic and visitors will find plenty to do away from the shops too, including seeing incredible art, admiring glorious buildings, and dining on delicious cuisine.
 A place to really enjoy life, the city also has some great hostels to stay in, opportunities to watch exhilarating football matches, marvel at moving operatic performances, mingle with trendy souls in cool bars, and dance the night away in vibrant nightclubs.